The following sections provide additional material on some of our current research projects.

 A legend of the coloring that was used within the heatmaps and/or the figures of the objective space.

 Trace of the population (shown within the decision and objective space) for two optimization algorithms (HIGA-MO and SLS).
 The traces are available as a png-image or a zipped movie.

 In addition to the visual results shown above, we also computed problem characteristics (so to say, "white-box landscape features"), as well as algorithm characteristics (for HIGA-MO and SLS) for each of the 40 benchmark instances.
 Based on these problem and lanscape characteristics, we performed a principal component analysis (PCA) and had a look at the respective biplots: one biplot across all characteristics, one for the problem characteristcs, one for the algorithm characteristics of HIGA-MO and one for the ones of SLS.

 This is joint work of members from our group (Information Systems and Statistics) and colleagues from the Computer Science Department of the University of British Columbia.

 As a first result of this fruitful collaboration, we have published a paper on "Improving the State of the Art in Inexact TSP Solving using Per-Instance Algorithm Selection" at the Learning and Intelligent OptimizatioN Conference (LION9) in Lille, France.
 Furthermore, we have implemented two R-packages that on the one hand provide the methods for generating clustered TSP instances (netgen) and on the other hand offer a comprehensive toolbox for solving and analyzing symmetric Travelling Salesperson Problems (salesperson).

-Recently, our paper on "Leveraging TSP Solver Complementarity through Machine Learning" has been accepted for publication in the Evolutionary Computation Journal (ECJ).
+In August 2017, our paper on "Leveraging TSP Solver Complementarity through Machine Learning" has been accepted for publication in the Evolutionary Computation Journal (ECJ).